singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 A good way to approach this problem is to start by designing it for a single machine.
 So, how would you create a data structure that enables you to easily purge old data and also efficiently look up a value based on a key?

 - A linked list would allow easy purging of old data, by moving "fresh" items to the front.
-We could imple­ ment it to remove the last element of the linked list when the list exceeds a certain size.
+We could imple­ment it to remove the last element of the linked list when the list exceeds a certain size.
 - A hash table allows efficient lookups of data, but it wouldn't ordinarily allow easy data purging.

 How can we get the best of both worlds?
 By merging the two data structures.
 Here's how this works: